 A FOOD DICTATORSHIP

-Where does it stop, and do you really “own” the land to begin with?
+Where does it stop, and do you really “own” your land to begin with?
 Arguably you don’t.
 You’re merely a temporary land-keeper, a custodian of sorts.
-Sure you can pass the land down to your heirs, but they in turn become tenders to the land as well.
-Without getting to deep into what property rights are, and going down that bumpy road, or slippery slope, lets simply look at how much land there actually is in the United States in suburban neighborhoods that could be converted to personal family gardens used to grow food.
+Sure you can pass the land down to your heirs, but they, in turn, become tenders to the land as well.
+Without getting too deep into what property rights are, lets simply look at how much land there actually is in the United States in suburban neighborhoods that could be converted to personal family gardens used to grow food.

 Will there come a time when the powers that be will dictate WHAT you can actually eat and when you can eat it?
 Hopefully not.

 This is insane!
 Why are we not growing more food locally?
 The amount of land that could be used for growing locally is staggering.